 Replace worn washers on leaky taps

-A dripping tap can waste enough water in a year to fill a child’s paddling pool every week of the summer.
+Fix dripping taps – they can waste enough water in a year to fill a child’s paddling pool every week of the summer.

 Use a full dishwasher or washing machine before turning it on

-Avoid using the half-load settings, which use more than half the energy and water of a full load.
+Avoid using the half-load settings on dishwashers and washing machines.
+They use more than half the energy and water of a full load.